Chair, Clr Gordon Bradbery AM

 Amanda moved to the South Coast during the late 90s and started her family.
 Never one to sit still for long, Amanda undertook distance education in Natural Resource Management and Horticulture while raising her infants.
 This was more in keeping with her country life, as she helped establish the family farm while contract working for National Parks.
 Always keen for a new challenge, Amanda joined Council in 2010 as a Councillor for Ward 3 and meanwhile commencing a Bachelor of Education.
 Amanda also enjoys being a high school teacher when time permits.

 Clr John Wells

 Shoalhaven City Council

 After a 40 year career working at management and executive level in all three levels of Government, John was elected onto Shoalhaven City Council in 2012.
-John Chairs Councils Strategy and Assets Committee and the Shoalhaven Arts Board.
+John Chairs both the Councils Strategy and Assets Committee and the Shoalhaven Arts Board.
 He is also President of the Illawarra Academy of Sport which provides training, competition and educational opportunities to the Regions talented young athletes.

 Mayor Mark Honey